 The men are wearing suits, both rumpled, one sweaty.
 The woman is bored.

 No mouths are moving but I can hear them inside my head.

 One of the men is planning to kill the other.

 The woman knows this, and has no fear whatsoever.
 She is merely waiting for the deed to take place.
 She finds the waiting tedious, and is thinking about her son who lives with her sister; relieved her sister was willing to take him.
 Better for everyone.

 The man who is about to die feels his stomach rumble and thinks about what he had for lunch, tuna salad sandwich and chips.
 He wonders if the tuna was bad.
 Or maybe it was the mayo.

 The other man is not thinking at all; his mind as blank and flat as a stagnant pond.

 The woman is annoyed, “Get on with it.”

-I hold my breath, her voice echoing in my head.
+You hold your breath, her voice echoing in your head.
 But no one else appears to have heard.